 • Compression straps allow for smallest footprint possible

 • Zipper pulls smaller than I would prefer

 • Hydration pocket a bit too large for concealed carry

 • Carry handle mounted to flap rather than the main body – causes contents to spill if zipper is open

 • Would prefer metal rather than plastic buckles and hardware

 Overall this is a well-designed, well thought out day pack.
 It is not big enough for multiple days uses but just large enough for its intended purpose.
-The top access makes it easy to pack gear and get to specific gear when needed and the lack of dividers or multiple interior pockets lets you customize it for your needs rather than the designers’.
+The top access makes it easy to pack gear and get to specific gear when needed, and the lack of dividers or multiple interior pockets lets you customize it for your needs rather than the designers’.
 However, I find there are a few areas that need improvement.
 First, the MOLLE points had a tactical feel but are for the most part useless.
 Adding additional items to the exterior would result in the pack being too large and counter the well-designed compression system.
 Second, and most confusing, is the placement of the carry handle.
-The strap itself is heavy duty and comfortable but by placing it on the flap, rather than the main body, makes it useless when the flap is open.
-All in all, I enjoy the bag and believe it makes an excellent choice for other looking for a similar sized day bag.
+The strap itself is heavy duty and comfortable, but by placing it on the flap, rather than the main body, makes it useless when the flap is open.
+All in all, I enjoy the bag and believe it makes an excellent choice for anyone looking for a similar sized day bag.

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.